valebes/ppl/README.md

 - **Parallel Computing**: Unlock the power of parallelism in Rust with the Parallelo Parallel Library (PPL).
 Harness the potential of multiple cores to make your computations faster and more efficient.
 - **Essential Tools**: PPL offers a variety of essential tools for parallel computing, including a work-stealing thread pool, pipelines, farms, and other parallel skeletons.
 These tools allow you to express complex parallel computations with ease.
-- **NUMA Awareness**: Take advantage of PPL's NUMA awareness to optimize the utilization of your system's resources.
+- **CPU Pinning**: Take advantage of PPL's CPU Pinning to optimize the utilization of your system's resources.
 Customize aspects such as the maximum number of cores to use, the thread wait policies, and mapping of the threads to the physical cores for enhanced performance and efficiency.
 - **Multiple Channel Backends**: Choose from a range of flexible channel implementations in PPL to enable seamless communication and coordination between parallel tasks.
 Select the channel backend that suits your application requirements, ensuring smooth data flow throughout your parallel computations.
 - **Customization and Stateful Nodes**: With PPL, you have the flexibility to create custom stages and nodes, allowing you to add state and express more complex parallel computations.
 Tailor your pipeline to specific needs and create highly customizable parallel workflows.
 - **Intuitive API**: Whether you're a seasoned parallel computing expert or new to parallelism, PPL simplifies parallel programming with its intuitive API.
 Developers of all levels of expertise can easily leverage the power of parallel computing in Rust.